-Luther College has two major facilities for astronomical observing: a remote observatory located about eight miles north of Decorah and an observing platform atop Valders, the Luther College science building.
-Our facilities and observing equipment have recently undergone a major upgrade.
-We are grateful to the Roy J. Carver Charitable Trust for their support of this upgrade (Grant # 00-50).
+Luther College maintains an observing platform atop Valders, the Luther College science building.
+We are grateful to the Roy J. Carver Charitable Trust for their support of major upgrades to our observing facilities (Grant # 00-50).

 The observing deck atop Valders is used for classes, public observing, special observing sessions with groups and undergraduate research.
-The 19¼' x 18½' facility has four permanently mounted telescopes—two 12” f/10 Meade LX200s, a 10” f/6.3 Meade LX200 and a 10” f/10 Meade LX50.
-All four telescopes sit atop concrete piers.
-Each telescope is isolated from the concrete pillar by a Le Sueur Manufacturing Co., Inc. Astro Pier.
-The LX50 telescope sits on a Meade wedge, while the three LX200 instruments utilize Milburn wedges.
+The 19¼' x 18½' facility has five permanently mounted telescopes—two 12” f/10 Meade LX200s, two 8” f/10 Meade LX200s and a 16” diameter f/10 Meade LX200.
 The observing area is fully covered by a motor-driven retractable roof provided by Schwab Company of Winona, Minnesota.
 Be sure to follow the rooftop observatory link to find a video clip of the motorized roof in action.

 Our observing facilities are supported by a wide array of instrumentation.
 We mention only some of it here.
 We use five CCD cameras— a Meade 216XT, a Meade 416XTE, a Meade 1616XT , an SBIG STL-1001E and an Apogee grade 1 AP6E.
 We use BVRI filters from Custom Scientific.
 A student-constructed fiber optic spectrograph is available for research studies.
 A variety of barlow lenses, focal reducers and eyepieces are available for use.
 Each telescope is equipped with a Kendrick electric dew removal system.
 These dew zappers have proven to be an invaluable observatory component.